ObiBaratt/avr/README.md

 The combined project should be running on localhost:3000, go there and gaze into the abyss.

-# How does it work?
+## How does it work?

 By cheating.
 Each app is running on a separate server in a different location, then brought into the main `index.html` on localhost:3000 using iframes.

-# Why would you do this?
+## Why would you do this?

-Part of the Framework Field Guide is learning Angular, Vue, and React at the same time.
-I thought, why not do that literally?
-This is my starter template for all the exercises so that I can complete the challenges in all three frameworks and easily compare the three apps.
+A pillar of the [Unicorn Utterence](https://unicorn-utterances.com/) community, the legendary [Corbin Crutchley](https://github.com/crutchcorn) wrote the Framework Field Guide to teach Angular, Vue, and React at the same time in order to train Frontend developers rather than specific framework developers.
+I thought, why not _literally_ work on all three major fameworks at the same time?
+Thus AVR was born.